henrifrancois/os-readings/reading02.md

 ### Compare-and-Swap Locks
+Keep track of the value of interest, and if the value on  read is equal to the expected value, then update the value.
+Otherwise, do nothing.

 ### Load Links and Store Conditionals
+A traditional load instruction, coupled with a store instruction which only updates register information if there were no conflicting stores.

 ### Fetch-and-Add
+Increments register value while returning the old register value.
+This enables the creation of a ticket lock.

 ### Yield Locks
+System locks such as the three mentioned above are inefficient at times.
+Yielding simply means to give up the CPU, by moving the thread from the running state to the ready state.
+We can think of this as self-descheduling.

 ### Queue-based approach

 ### Two-phased Locks
+Moves a waiting thread from the spinning phase to sleep if no lock is acquired promptly.

 **Important Definitions**
 mutex: POSIX name for a lock since it provides _mutual exclusion_